projectatomic/atomic-enterprise-training/eap-latest-setup.md

 password will be generated using a template parameter in the future, for now the password is `cEVu2hUb` and the username is `admin`.

-To make this acessible publicly, you will need to open this port on your master:
+To make this accessible publicly, you will need to open this port on your master:

     iptables -I OS_FIREWALL_ALLOW -p tcp -m tcp --dport 1936 -j ACCEPT